awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-python.md

  }
 ```

-For VS Code, the property `localRoot` under the `pathMappings` key is really important\.
-There are two aspects that help explain why this is setup this way:
+For Microsoft Visual Studio Code, the property `localRoot` under the `pathMappings` key is important\.
+There are two aspects that help explain why this is set up this way:
-+ **localRoot**: This path is to be mounted in the Docker container, and needs to have both the application and dependencies at the root level
++ **localRoot**: This path is to be mounted in the Docker container, and needs to have both the application and dependencies at the root level\.
-+ **workspaceFolder**: This path is the absolute path where the VS Code instance was opened\.
++ **workspaceFolder**: This path is the absolute path where the Microsoft Visual Studio Code instance was opened\.

-If you opened VS Code in a different location other than `python-debugging/`, you need to replace it with the absolute path where `python-debugging/` is located\.
+If you opened Microsoft Visual Studio Code in a different location other than `python-debugging/`, you need to replace it with the absolute path where `python-debugging/` is located\.

-After the VS Code debugger configuration is complete, make sure to add a breakpoint anywhere you like in `hello_world/build/app.py` and then proceed as follows:
+After the Microsoft Visual Studio Code debugger configuration is complete, make sure to add a breakpoint anywhere you want to in `hello_world/build/app.py`, and then proceed as follows:

-1. Run AWS SAM CLI to invoke your function
+1. Run AWS SAM CLI to invoke your function\.

-1. Hit the URL to invoke the function and initialize ptvsd code execution
+1. Send a request to the URL to invoke the function and initialize ptvsd code execution\.

-1. Start the debugger within VS Code
+1. Start the debugger within Microsoft Visual Studio Code\.

 ```
-# Remember to hit the URL before starting the debugger in VS Code
+# Remember to hit the URL before starting the debugger in Microsoft Visual Studio Code
 sam local start-api -d 5890

 # OR